Paracetamol vs ibuprofen: Is there a difference?

 What’s the difference and how do you know which one to take?

-Most of us have paracetamol and ibuprofen in our medicine cabinets.
-But what’s the difference between these common painkillers and how do you know which one to take?
+Most of us have paracetamol and ibuprofen in our medicine cabinets but how are they different?
+Do we really need both?
+And how do we know which one to take?

 What is paracetamol?